A different path: Wildcats' David doesn't take normal route to state

 “I’ve gotten better because I have played people better than me at No. 1,” David said.
 “I have gotten better every single year, and that’s all I can ask for.

 “Pretty much everyone else at state is paying $10,000 a year to go hit at a club.
 I guarantee I will be the shortest span of playing tennis at state.
-I pretty much just learned from my dad (Daniel David, a Truman High School graduate).”
+I pretty much just learned from my dad (Daniel David).”

 In his sectional match with Kopulos, David had to change the way he normally plays.
 Instead of going with a smashing forearm shot or any other strong shot, David decided to be patient.